A Guide to Hiking Mount Toubkal in 2 Days

 • Begin summit climb at 4 am to catch sunrise at the top

-• Enjoy stunning sunrise views and then descend back to the refuge to pack bags for the mule
+• Enjoy stunning sunrise views before descending back to the refuge to pack bags and load the mule

 • Transfer back to Marrakech by evening